Apology, payment for former soldier George Nepata left tetraplegic from training exercise

 They had received accident compensation and Defence Force benefits - which a select committee inquiry in 2003 found was the "bare minimum" and both deserved compensation above their legal entitlements.

+As whether training was safer these days, Clark said in some ways it was, "bearing in mind the training that our troops are required to do probably a civilian wouldn't use the word safer in the same context that we are talking about".

+"There is an element of risk but it is a case of minimising that risk to ensure that training can be done as safely as possible."

-"The apology also acknowledges the efforts and costs associated with his petitions to Parliament, but most importantly it recognises the burden and struggles that George, his wife Kim and his wider whānau and family have borne since the accident," Mark said today in a statement.
+In a statement today, Mark said the apology acknowledged the efforts and costs associated with Nepata's petitions to Parliament, "but most importantly it recognises the burden and struggles that George, his wife Kim and his wider whānau and family have borne since the accident".

 "The approval of this proposal may provide some level of closure for George Nepata and his whānau."